Los Angeles Sex Crime Defense Lawyer

 For offenses not listed, the Court has discretion to order registration if the Court determines that the sex crime offense was motivated by a sexual desire.

-Persons who are required to register as a sex offender must notify law enforcement any time they move to a new address and they must register annually within five days of their birthday.
-Transients (persons without a permanent address) must re-register every 30 days with law enforcement.
+Persons who are required to register as sex offenders must notify law enforcement any time they move to a new address, and they must register annually within five days of their birthday.
+Transients (persons without a permanent address) must re-register with law enforcement every 30 days.

 For the crime of failure to register as a sex offender in Los Angeles, the elements are: